xaviermouy/FishSound_Finder/README.rst

 Status
 ------
-FishSound Finder very much a work in progress and is still under heavy development.
+FishSound Finder is very much a work in progress and is still under heavy development.
 At this stage, it is recommended to contact the main contributor before using FishSound Finder for your projects.